 1. Ensuite Rooms

-Ensuite rooms provide a private bedroom with an attached bathroom, giving students personal space for sleeping and hygiene while sharing the kitchen and living areas with others.
-This option is popular among those looking for student accommodation Leeds city centre that balances privacy with a communal experience.
+Ensuite rooms have a private bedroom with an attached bathroom kitchen and living areas with but students would have to share the bathroom and living area with others.
+This option is popular among those looking for student accommodation Leeds as it balances privacy with an active social life.

 2. Non-Ensuite Rooms

-Non-ensuite rooms are budget-friendly, offering a private bedroom with shared bathroom, kitchen, and living areas.
-These Leeds accommodations are ideal for students looking to get a personal space for sleeping and studying without high costs.
-This setup fosters a social atmosphere while remaining affordable, a good fit for students who prioritise budget over full privacy.
+Non-ensuite rooms have a private bedroom with shared bathroom, kitchen, and living areas.
+These Leeds student accommodations are ideal for students looking to get a personal space without high costs.

 3. Studio Apartments

-Studios in Leeds are self-contained units with a private bedroom, bathroom, and a small kitchen area, perfect for those who want complete independence.
-Student studios in Leeds offer maximum privacy without shared spaces, making them ideal for students seeking an all-in-one living area.
+Studios in Leeds are independent units with a private bedroom, bathroom, and a kitchen area, perfect for those who want complete independence.
+These student studios in Leeds offer maximum privacy without the need for sharing spaces, making them ideal for students seeking an all-in-one living area.

 4. 1-Bed or 2-Bed Apartments